gitairman/websockets-article/README.md

-# What are some popular WS libraries?
+# What are some popular WS libraries for Node.js?

 1. **Socket.IO** (JavaScript/Node.js):
 Socket.IO is a JavaScript library for real-time web applications.
 It enables bidirectional communication between web clients and servers and offers features like multiplexing, broadcasting, and automatic reconnection.